bestia-dev-archived/indexeddb_from_rust/README.md

 I will rather store only rust/javascript strings into key-value.
 I choose the string data format QVS20, great for tables.
 It is very easy to parse.

+## serde-wasm-bindgen

+Maybe it is better to use [serde-wasm-bindgen](https://github.com/cloudflare/serde-wasm-bindgen) to work directly with javascript values from rust, because indexeddb stores javascript objects.
+And the user interface needs exactly the same javascript objects.
+There s usually very little processing of data from the database to the user interface.
+From Rust to javascript:
+`serde_wasm_bindgen::to_value(&some_supported_rust_value)`
+From javascript to rust:
+`let value: SomeSupportedRustType = serde_wasm_bindgen::from_value(value)?;`

 ## idb rust functions

 ### init_upgrade_db